unixsurfer/anycast_healthchecker/README.rst

 * **http_server_timeout** Unset by default

-How long to wait for the server to send data before giving up, as a float number.
-JSON messages are send using http POST requests which are executed in blocking mode which means that possible long delays will make the health checks to be delayed as well.
-``http_server_timeout`` accepts floating point numbers as values which are passed to underlying request module as a single timeout which will be applied to both the connect and the read timeouts.
+How long to wait for the server to accept data before giving up, as a floating point number.
+Daemon sends JSON data over HTTP in blocking mode, which means that possible long delays sending JSON will make the health checks to be delayed as well. ``http_server_timeout`` accepts floating point numbers as value, which is passed to underlying `requests`_ module as a single timeout, which is applied to both the connect and the read timeouts.

 Configuring checks for services
 ###############################